From its inception, in 1893, the history of The Study has been one of expansion and continual modernisation.

 The ever increasing popularity of the school dictated further expansion in 1992 when Wilberforce House, in Camp Road, was acquired and completely refurbished to provide a light, colourful and welcoming environment for our younger girls.

-Today, we have approximately 310 girls in the school, with two parallel classes in each year group.
+Today, we have approximately 320 girls in the school, with two parallel classes in each year group and across the two sites.